Lochipi/SWE-Revision-Interview-Prep/README.md

-# 📝 Blog Repository 📚
+# 📝 Revision Repository 📚

 Hello there! 👋 Welcome to my blog repository.
 Here, you'll find all the blogs that I've written on various topics.
-Feel free to explore and share your thoughts!
+Feel free to explore and share your thoughts on the discussion channel!

 ## 📖 Contents

 This repository is organized by topics.
 Each topic has its own directory, and each blog post is a separate markdown file within the appropriate directory.

-## 📝 Intrested ub contributing?
+## 📝 Intrested in contributing?

 feel free to make a pull request!
 We love contributions from the community.
 Please make sure your blog is in markdown format and placed in the appropriate directory.